amcginlay/k8s-primer/content/011_setup/_index.md

 source ~/.bashrc
 ```

-## Dispose of the pre-loaded Docker images
+## Dispose of your pre-loaded Docker images

 Each Cloud9 instance has the [Docker](https://www.docker.com/) build/runtime tooling.
 Docker provides a local cache feature so it can make efficient re-use of downloaded container images.